-at every forward speed (SOM text S6.3).
-Also, all known bicycle and motorcycle designs lose selfstability at high speeds because of gyroscopic terms [for example, (6)].
-In contrast, the TMS bicycle does not have gyroscopic terms and is predicted to maintain stability at high speeds.
+Both the theoretical analysis and physical experiment show that neither gyroscopic torques nor trail are necessary for bicycle self-stability.
+Nor are they sufficient.
+Many bicycle designs with gyroscopic front wheels and positive trail are unstable at every forward speed (Ch.
+S6.3).
+Also, all known bicycle and motorcycle designs lose self-stability at high speeds because of gyroscopic terms (e.g. (6)).
+In contrast the TMS bicycle does not have gyroscopic terms and is predicted to maintain stability at high speeds.

 With no gyroscopic torque and no trail, why does our experimental TMS bicycle turn in the direction of a fall?
 A general bicycle is complicated, with various terms that can cause the needed coupling of leaning to steering.
 Only some of these terms depend on positive trail or on positive spin angular momentum in the front wheel.
-In the theoretical and experimental TMS designs, the front assembly mass is forward of the steering axis and lower than the rear-frame mass.
+In the theoretical and experimental TMS designs, the front assembly mass is forward of the steering axis and lower than the rearframe mass.
 When the TMS bicycle falls, the lower steering-mass would, on its own, fall faster than the higher frame-mass for the same reason that a short pencil balanced on end (an inverted pendulum) falls faster than a tall broomstick (a slower inverted pendulum).
 Because the frames are hinged together, the tendency for the front steering-assembly mass to fall faster causes steering in the fall direction.
-The importance of front assembly mass for Jones-like static torques has been noted before (8, 17, 18).
+The importance of front assembly mass for Jones-like static torques has been noted before (8, 16, 17).

 Why does this bicycle steer the proper amounts at the proper times to assure self-stability?
-We have found no simple physical explanation equivalent to the mathematical statement that all eigenvalues must have negative real parts (SOM text S4).
+We have found no simple physical explanation equivalent to the mathematical statement that all eigenvalues must have negative real parts (Ch.
+S4).

 For example, turning toward a fall is not sufficient to guarantee self-stability.
-For various candidate simple sufficient conditions X for stability. we have found designs that have X but that are not self-stable.
-For example, we have found bicycles with gyroscopic wheels and positive trail that are not stable at any speed (SOM text S6.3).
+For various candidate simple sufficient conditions X for stability, we have found designs that have X but that are not selfstable.
+For example, we have found bicycles with gyroscopic wheels and positive trail that are not stable at any speed (Ch.
+S6.3).
 We also have found no simple necessary conditions for self-stability.
-Besides the TMS design with no gyroscope and negative trail, we have found other counterexamples to common lore.
-We have found a bicycle that is self-stable with rearwheel steering (SOM text S6.7).
-We also found an alternative theoretical TMS design that has, in addition to no-gyro and negative trail, also a negative head angle ($\lambda_s < 0$) (SOM text S6.6).
+Besides the design with no gyroscope and negative trail we have found other counter-examples to common lore.
+We have found a bicycle that is self-stable with rear-wheel steering (Ch.
+S6.7).
+We also found an alternative theoretical TMS design that has, in addition to no-gyro and negative trail, also a negative head angle ( $\lambda_s < 0$ , Ch.
+S6.6).

-Are there any simply described design features that are univerally needed for bicycle selfstability?
-Within the domain of our linearized equations, we have found one simple necessary condition (SOM text S5): To hold a self-stable bicycle in a right steady turn requires a left torque on the handlebars.
+Are there any simply described design features that are universally needed for bicycle self-stability?
+Within the domain of our linearized equations, here is one simple necessary condition we have found (Ch.
+S5):

+To hold a self-stable bicycle in a right steady turn requires a left torque on the handlebars.

 Equivalently, if the hands are suddenly released from holding a self-stable bicycle in a steady turn to the right, the immediate first motion of the handlebars will be a turn further to the right.
-This is a rigorous version of the more general, as-yet-unproved claim that a stable bicycle must turn toward a fall.
+This is a rigorous version of the more general as-yet-unproved claim that a stable bicycle must turn toward a fall.

-Another simple necessary condition for selfstability is that at least one factor coupling lean to steer must be present [at least one of $M{\delta\phi}$, $C{\delta\phi}$, or $K{\delta\phi}$ must be nonzero (SOM text S3)].
+Another simple necessary condition for selfstability is that at least one factor coupling lean to steer must be present (at least one of $M{\delta\phi}, C{\delta\phi}$ , or $K{\delta\phi}$ ) must be non-zero, Ch.
+S3).
 These coupling terms arise from combinations of trail, spin momentum, steer axis tilt, and center of mass locations and products of inertia of the front and rear assemblies.